- Academic Year

 By state law, no officer or employee of a state agency shall have any direct or indirect interest, financial or otherwise, or engage in any business transaction or professional activity or incur any obligation of any nature which is in substantial conflict with the proper discharge of duties in the public interest.
 The full text of this law may be found in Texas Government Code, Section 572.001 (Vernon, 1994) (OP 10.11).

 Holding Non-Elective Offices and Multiple State Employments – In November 1967 the voters of Texas approved an amendment to the Texas Constitution that would allow "non-elective state officers and employees to serve in other non-elective offices or positions under this state or the United States ... if the offices or positions are of benefit to Texas or are required by state or federal law, and there is no conflict of interest with the original office or position . . ."
 (Art.
 16, Sec.
 40-Texas Constitution).
-Notification of such appointments should be made in writing and submitted through administrative channels for Board of Regents' approval before the faculty member accepts.
-(OP 70.15 & OP 32.07)
+Notification of such appointments should be made in writing and submitted through administrative channels for Board of Regents' approval before the faculty member accepts (OP 70.15 and OP 32.07).

 Sponsored Research – In response to federal requirements, the university has established a policy on conflicts of interest in sponsored research.
 The policy requires that any faculty or staff member listed as an investigator on a proposal disclose any significant financial interests, including interests of their spouse and dependent children, that would reasonably appear to be affected by the research or educational activities proposed for funding, or any significant financial interest in an entity whose financial interest would reasonably appear to be affected by the research or educational activities funded, or proposed for funding, by an external sponsor (OP 74.17; also OP10.20).